pink-junkjard/hyperfiddle/README.md

      (->QueryRequest gender-options-query [$])]))
 ```

-* I/O runtime will call API fn repeatedly until its return value stabalizes
-* This permits queries that depend on the results of earlier queries
+* I/O runtime will call API fn repeatedly until its return value stabalizes.
+The loop permits queries that depend on the result of earlier queries.
+Better than a loop would be a reactive model like Hoplon but for the server.
-* Data loop typically runs in JVM Datomic Peer, so no network hops or N+1 problem like REST & ORM
-* Data loop sometimes runs in browser (e.g. in response to incremental ui state change)
+* Data loop typically runs in JVM Datomic Peer, so no network hops or N+1 problem like REST & ORM.
+Data loop sometimes runs in browser (e.g. in response to incremental ui state change).
-* all I/O responses are immutable, all requests have a time-basis
+* All API responses are immutable, because all requests have a time-basis – very very important for performance

 ## \#2.
 API as a graph